raphael-proust/raphael-proust.github.io/cv.md

 	I led the roadmapping and part of the project management to shift the project to a monorepo.

+- **Overhauling the Tezos mempool**

+	The mempool is a component of the Tezos project responsible for receiving information from the P2P gossip, folding the received information into the local state, and, based on state changes, handing over some more information to the P2P layer to be gossiped.
+	A few colleagues and myself rewrote a new mempool from scratch to fix some issues and improve performance.

+	This software component involves concurrency and more specifically defensive scheduling: it must be resilient against potential denial of service attacks.
+	It also involves a high level of abstraction because the nature of the state and the way information is folded into it depends on another software component (the economic protocol) that can change dynamically.

+	The development of this new mempool led to the release of [`lwt-pipeline`](https://gitlab.com/nomadic-labs/lwt_pipeline) and the extension of [`ringo`](https://gitlab.com/nomadic-labs/ringo).

 - **Other miscellaneous**

-	Work at Nomadic Labs also included developing various features, fixing some bugs, triaging issues, etc.
+	In addition to the regular work (developing features, reviewing merge requests, fixing bugs, triaging issues, etc.) I took on some extra tasks:
-	I also developed some of the tooling used for linting and testing.
+	I developed some of the tooling used for linting and testing, I ran the meeting for triaging merge request and issues, I supervised an intern.

 ## Projects at Cambridge Coding Academy and Cambridge Spark